 I LOVE our driftwood tree and can’t believe how easy it was but more importantly, in every stick that we used is the memory of an afternoon well spent getting soaked by the sea!

-For a driftwood mobile and seashell mosaic ideas see my back to school activities post.
+For a driftwood mobile and seashell mosaic ideas see my driftwood activities post.

 For more things to do at the coast (not just in winter!) check out my things to do at the beach section.